MhammadAli/Trimmer/README.md

-# Video Trimmer App
+# TrimXpert App

-The Video Trimmer App is a feature-rich Flutter application that lets you efficiently trim, split, and manage video files.
+The TrimXpert App is a feature-rich Flutter application that lets you efficiently trim, split, and manage video files.
 With support for custom segment durations, share intents, and platform-specific options, this app offers an intuitive and seamless video editing experience.

 ---